AntiLibrary5/nicools-kitchen/_posts/2025-08-26-picnic-sandwich.md

 4. Cut your juicy tomato into slices, lay it on the mozza
 5. Don't be tasteless, so salt, pepper and olive oil your tomatoes
 6. Close down your sandwich and that's a wrap
-7. Now go to the parc, but on some music, enjoy your beer, your sandwich, the sun, the mosquitos and GRENOBLE baby
+7. Now go to the parc, put on some music, enjoy your beer, your sandwich, the sun, the mosquitos and GRENOBLE baby